 How to Register with DSS

 Disclosure of a disability is voluntary.
 If you have a disability that you may need services, accommodations or access, please follow these four easy steps:

-- Make an appointment with the Disability Support Services ( DSS) coordinator or advisor on the campus you will be attending.
+- Make an appointment with the Disability Support Services ( DSS) coordinator or adviser on the campus you will be attending.

-- Submit current documentation from a qualified professional to support disability claim prior to meeting with DSS coordinator or advisor.
+- Submit current documentation from a qualified professional to support disability claim prior to meeting with DSS coordinator or adviser.

-- Complete intake process at the meeting with advisor.
+- Complete intake process at the meeting with adviser.

 - Request services each term ( Minimum of 3 weeks’ notice) through DSS office.

 When a student meets for an intake interview with the campus Disability Support Services Manager, the disability related documentation will be reviewed to determine which accommodations and/or services are appropriate.
 Please note - in compliance with Section 504 and the ADA, the College is not responsible for providing personal services (personal attendants, typing, readers for personal use, transportation) or individually prescribed devices.
 Accommodations include, but are not limited to:

 - Adaptive technology